Streemo/reactive-date/README.md

 # reactive-date

-**Goal**: Provide a **single** reactive endpoint into the current date via unix-time.
-From here, other formats and the full blown Date object can be obtained manually; this package is very minimal (8-10 LOC).
-We do not need to implement reactivity for all of the formats because they are interchangable.
+**Goal**: Provide just one readable endpoint to obtain a reactive date value; usage feeling should mimic `Date.now()`.

+**Other Reactive Date Formats?**: Did not implement these since other formats can be obtained manually as `Date` constructor takes unix-time as an argument - and this package provides reactive unix-time.

+**Underneath**: Time itself is a poll in certain sense, so use polling interval with configurable period.

+**Tip**: The argument to `ReactiveDate` should be on the order of the smallest unit of time you display to the users.
+For example, if you display time in minutes, then updating the date every 20 minutes will reveal that your displayed date is not in real-time.
+But updating it every 12 seconds will make it seem as if it is updating in real-time, which is what matters.

 ---
-There is one constructor function: `ReactiveDate`.
-Only two instance methods: `now()`, and `stop()`.
-If you want a different date format, like ISODate or UTC or something, keep in mind that the forms are equivalent.
-I prefer the unix-time endpoint.
-From here, you can do something like `var desiredFormatOrInfo = new Date(1437546993997).useOneOfTheManyUtilityFunctionsProvidedInDateObject`.
+Constructor: `ReactiveDate`.
+Methods: `now`, `stop`.
+---

 ## Full API (via example)
 ```
 //argument is number of ms until computation is invalidated